How To Make a DIY Jigsaw Guide Rail (Straight, Clean Cuts Made Easy)

 How do you make a clean cut with a jigsaw?

-The jigsaw guide rail we are making is made from plywood and spruce wood.
-Other materials such as MDF or HDF can be used as well.
-It lets you make cuts up to around 500 mm in length, depending on your jigsaw’s type and size.
+This jigsaw guide rail is made from plywood and spruce wood, but feel free to use MDF or HDF if that’s what you have on hand.
+It supports straight cuts up to about 500 mm, depending on your jigsaw’s size and shoe type.

 How to Make a DIY Jigsaw Guide Rail